ngizw/SQL_Project_Data_Job_Analysis/README.md

 - **SQL** (Structured Query Language): Enabled me to interact with the database, extract insights, and answer my key questions through queries.
 - **PostgreSQL**: As the database management system, PostgreSQL allowed me to store, query, and manipulate the job posting data.
 - **Visual Studio Code:** This open-source administration and development platform helped me manage the database and execute SQL queries.
-- **Git & GitHub**: Essential for version control and sharing my sql scripts and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub**: Essential for version control and sharing MySQL scripts and analysis, ensuring collaboration and project tracking.
 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question:
 ### 1. Top Paying Data Analyst Jobs
 To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+This query highlights the high-paying opportunities in the field.
 ```SQL
 SELECT
     job_id,